spatialos/gdk-for-unity/docs/reference/glossary.md

 Simulated players are client-worker instances, mimicking real players of your game from a connection flow and server-worker load perspective.
 To SpatialOS they are indistinguishable from real players, so this is the recommended approach to regular scale testing.

 In the FPS Starter Project, simulated players are hosted in a separate deployment to ensure that they do not share resources with `UnityGameLogic` server-worker instances.
-They are managed by [Simulated Player Coordinator](#simulated-player-coordinator) worker-instances.
+They are managed by [simulated player coordinator](#simulated-player-coordinator) worker-instances.

 ## Simulated Player Coordinator